 The world is hit hard by the corona pandemic and no industry has been left spared.
 It has

 caused great overall distress on the economy as a whole.
 Most of the affluent nations of the world are suffering the pandemic too including the US, UK, Italy, Spain among the others.
-The nations are locked down and most of the economic activities have ceased.
-Although, as the Pandemic is slowing down, most of the nations are eyeing reopening their country on a strategic basis.
+The nations are locked down and most of the economic activities are ceased.
+However, lately, nations are moving towards reopening their countries and states as they can’t remain lockdowned forever.